Tiptur: History

 Tiptur Lok Sabha constituency was a former Lok Sabha constituency in Mysore State (Karnataka from 1957 to 1967).
 This seat came into existence in 1957 and ceased to exist in 1966, before 1967 Lok Sabha Elections.
 This constituency was later merged with Tumkur Lok Sabha constituency.

 Geography

-Tiptur has been surrounded by from the west side Arsikere and channarayapatna. from the east side Chikkanayakana halli, Gubbi, Turuvekere.
-Tiptur is approximately 73 km west of Tumkur along National Highway 206 (now renumbered as National Highway 48).
+Thipatooru has been surrounded by from the west side Arsikere and channarayapatna. from the east side Chikkanayakana halli, Gubbi, Turuvekere.
+Thipatooru is approximately 73 km west of Tumkur along National Highway 206 (now renumbered as National Highway 48).
 It is at a distance of 140 km northwest from the state capital, Bangalore.
 It lies on the Bangalore-Miraj railway line.
-Tiptur has an average elevation of 861 m.
+Thipatooru has an average elevation of 861 m.
 The average temperature in summer is 34 C and in winter is 20 C.

 Fauna

 Mammalian fauna in the region includes Indian grey mongoose, wild boar, golden jackal and the occasional sloth bear.
 Reports of leopards have also been known in the surrounding region; and a single grey slender loris has been sighted in the Kalpataru College in 2016.
 Avifauna includes passerines such as bulbuls, sunbirds and flamebacks and larger birds such as the woolly-necked stork and winter visitors such as bar-headed geese.
 The peacock is very common in the region.